prichakrabarti/hotstar_segment_prediction_hackathon/README.md

 format “day_of_week:watch_time” separated by comma, e.g. “1:454, “6”:5444”
 segment target variable. consider them as interest segments.
 For modeling, encode pos = 1, neg = 0

+My approach:
+Convert all cities, genres, days of week and time of day into individual variables with the seconds as the value- so all variables have the same unit of comparison - seconds.
+Once this is done, we can apply the ML models to derive the final solution.